Reasons for a Failed Fire Pump Test & Next Steps

 If your fire line has low flow or has failed a fire pump test, don’t wait for issues to worsen.
 Contact American Pipeline Solutions today to schedule a fire line inspection and learn more about our tuberculation cleaning and prevention services.

-What are the most common reasons a fire pump test fails?
+What are the most common reasons a fire pump flow test fails?

-A fire pump test usually fails because the fire line can’t deliver the required flow rate.
-In metallic fire lines, the most common cause is tuberculation—internal scale buildup that narrows the pipe and restricts water flow.
-Other contributors include aging infrastructure, poor maintenance history, or partial blockages that reduce effective internal diameter.
+A fire pump test usually fails when the fire line can’t deliver the flow and pressure required by design or code.
+In metallic fire mains, the most common culprit is tuberculation—internal scale buildup that narrows the pipe.
+Other contributing factors include aging pipe, poor maintenance history, partial blockages, or restrictions at valves, fittings, and backflow devices that reduce effective internal diameter.

-Tuberculation is a form of internal scale buildup that occurs in metallic pipes such as cast iron and ductile iron.
-It’s caused by chemical reactions between iron in the pipe wall and bacteria in the water.
-Over time, these reactions create mounds of corrosion products that narrow the pipe and reduce the flow needed for a passing fire pump test.
+Tuberculation is a form of internal corrosion scale that develops on metallic pipes such as cast iron and ductile iron.
+It’s caused by reactions between iron in the pipe wall and bacteria or minerals in the water.
+Over time, these “mounds” of corrosion products grow into the flow path, narrowing the pipe, disrupting hydraulics, and reducing the flow available during a fire pump test or emergency event.

-How can I tell if tuberculation is affecting my fire line?
+How can I tell if tuberculation is causing my fire pump test to fail?

-Do I have to replace my fire line if it fails a fire pump test?
+Do I need to replace my fire main if it fails a fire pump test?

-Not necessarily.
-Full replacement is expensive, disruptive, and doesn’t always address the underlying causes of tuberculation.
-In many cases, APS can restore performance by mechanically descaling the existing fire line and then applying epoxy coating.
-This approach is often more cost-effective, faster to complete, and can extend the life of the existing pipeline significantly.
+Not always.
+Full replacement is expensive, disruptive to the building, and doesn’t prevent new tuberculation from forming in fresh pipe.
+In many cases, APS can restore performance by mechanically descaling the existing fire line, verifying improved flow, and then applying an internal epoxy coating.
+This approach often costs less than repiping, can be completed faster, and extends the useful life of the existing fire main.

 How does APS clean and descale a tuberculated fire line?

-APS starts by reviewing as-builts and fire line drawings, then conducts a site visit to confirm layout and condition.
-Based on that assessment, we develop a proposal using methods such as pigging, rotary head technology, or Picote mechanical equipment.
-For heavy scale, Picote tools are often preferred because they apply strong mechanical force while using less water than traditional pigging.
+APS starts with an engineering review of your fire line drawings and a site visit to confirm layout, access, and condition.
+Based on what we find, we select a descaling method such as pigging, rotary head technology, or Picote mechanical tools.
+For heavy, stubborn scale, Picote equipment is often preferred because it applies strong mechanical force directly to the deposits while using less water than traditional pigging or purely hydraulic methods.

-Why isn’t pigging always the best option for heavy scale in fire lines?
+Why isn’t pigging always the best choice for heavy scale in fire mains?

-Pigging can be effective in some fire lines, but foam pigs may break apart when pushed through severe tuberculation instead of removing the scale.
-In heavily tuberculated systems, APS often chooses Picote mechanical descaling or rotary tools because they can cut and remove thick deposits more reliably, especially in older cast iron fire mains with significant buildup.
+Pigging can work well in some fire systems, but foam or soft pigs tend to deform or break apart when pushed through severe tuberculation.
+Instead of cutting and removing the deposits, they may simply squeeze around them or leave pieces behind.
+In heavily tuberculated metallic mains, APS often prioritizes Picote mechanical descaling or rotary heads, which can physically cut and remove thick scale more reliably, especially in older cast iron lines.

-How often should fire lines be cleaned to prevent low flow?
+How often should fire lines be cleaned to maintain acceptable flow?

-In many buildings, cleaning the fire line approximately every five years is a good starting point to maintain acceptable flow for fire pump tests.
-The ideal interval depends on water quality, pipe age, and system design.
-APS helps building owners and facility managers set a cleaning and inspection schedule that supports both performance and code compliance over time.
+A good baseline for many facilities is to clean the fire line approximately every five years, but the ideal interval depends on water quality, pipe age, and system design.
+Some systems with aggressive water chemistry or older infrastructure may need more frequent attention.
+APS helps building owners and facility managers set a cleaning and inspection schedule that supports both fire pump test performance and long-term reliability.

-How does epoxy coating help prevent future tuberculation?
+How does internal epoxy coating help prevent future tuberculation?

-Once the fire line is cleaned and dried, APS can apply an internal epoxy coating to seal the pipe’s interior surface.
-This barrier reduces direct contact between water and iron, which helps prevent new tuberculation from forming.
-Compared to repiping, epoxy coating is trenchless, less disruptive, and can protect the line for decades while keeping flow rates closer to design values.
+After the fire line is mechanically cleaned and properly dried, APS can apply an internal epoxy coating to seal the pipe interior.
+This coating creates a barrier between the water and the iron surface, which slows or prevents the reactions that cause new tuberculation.
+Compared to repiping, epoxy coating is trenchless and less disruptive, and when applied correctly, it can help protect the system for decades while keeping flows closer to original design levels.

-Is epoxy coating better than replacing the fire line?
+Is epoxy coating always better than replacing the fire line?

-Why should I choose American Pipeline Solutions for fire line issues?
+Why should I choose American Pipeline Solutions for fire line flow and tuberculation issues?

 Looking to improve the low flow of your fire line?